AzDocs/AzDocs/Wiki/Azure.md

 ## How to keep your repositories in sync with upstream
 TODO

+# Application Gateway
+When we started this documentation, we promised eachother to not write anything about individual components.
+However, since we've chosen to only use the Application Gateway (AppGw) as our edge layer component, we decided it is a good idea to say something revolving this component and it's complexity (and our automation in this).
+Creating an AppGw is easy, but mastering one is a little harder.
+We've chosen to create our own SSL Policies for our AppGw's and to automate the hell out of this component due to its complexity (see [the create entrypoint script](../src/AzDocs.Common/public/AppGateway-Helper-Functions.ps1) if you want to know what i'm talking about).

+## Creating an Application Gateway
+Creating an application gateway is easy.
+Simply use the [Create Application Gateway](/Azure/Azure-CLI-Snippets/Application-Gateway/Create-Application-Gateway) script to create the App Gateway.

+## SSL Policy

+## Creating Entrypoints

 # Networking
 There are different ways of doing networking within Azure.
 By default resources will either be public or have an IP Whitelist.
 By design we don't want to use public resources or use IP whitelists because of the potential insecurities in this.
 We made the choice to use two different ways of supporting connectivity; VNet whitelisting & Private Endpoint.
 The general rule of thumb should be to use VNet whitelisting where applicable.
 If thats not possible we use private endpoints.
 If that is unavailable aswell, we fallback to public access with plain IP whitelists.